 Turning to someone for help doesn’t always mean hiring a coach.
 I have found that the best advice is advice from many different people and then tested and compiled into what works for me.
 I have sought advice from massage therapists, physical therapists, coaches and other runners.

-How can the help of a running coach change the way a self-taught runner approaches the sport?
+How can a running coach Help a self-taught runner?

 Running form and technique generally requires outside input — a running-specific coach can generally help with this and efficiency.
 The more efficient a runner, the faster the runner for the same effort.